tegos-article/article-laravel-cache-tip-avoid-redundant-has-missing-calls/1-article.md

 ## So, How Much Faster?

 I actually ran the numbers.
-With huge responses:
+With huge api responses:

 **Before (with `has()`):**
 - About 14ms per execution